JacobDahanNeuro/MouseRunner/README.md

 > Note that additional installation instructions can be found within the software's README file, included in the software download.

+## Usage

+### Installing FFMPEG
+Video writing to mp4 requires manual FFMPEG installation.
+To install FFMPEG on Windows, simply follow the instructions [here](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/).

+> Note that FFMPEG downloads are zipped by default and will require accessory programs such as [7zip](https://www.7-zip.org/download.html) for installation.

+To test that the FFMPEG installation was successful, open the [Windows powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.2) and enter `ffmpeg`.

+> Note that Windows operating systems do not include mp4 codecs by default.
+These may or may not require installation via [third parties](http://codecguide.com/download_k-lite_codec_pack_basic.htm).

+### Adjusting In-Built (Hard-Coded) Parameters
+> Note that these adjustments _must_ be made prior to generating a desktop executable.

+Some parameters, such as the [COM port](https://en.wikipedia.org/wiki/COM_(hardware_interface)) for Arduino communication may not align with in-built defaults.
+These can be easily adjusted within the Python scripts, but are not available as input parameters to simplify GUI interactions.
+Of note, please keep careful mind of the following parameters:
+- `time.sleep(n)` : Prior to transferring files, a delay of `n` seconds is provided to allow for completion of image compilation.
+This is handled in the script `MouseRunner`.
+With high-throughput data ports and a fast computer, `n` can be set to zero, such that there is no delay (default).
+Slower computers or USB hubs will require longer delays, particularly for longer behavioral sessions with buffer build-up.
+- `COMX` : During Arduino initiation, a COM port must be assigned for communication.
+This is handled in the script `MouseRunner`.
+The current port in use can be determined via the [Arduino IDE](https://support.arduino.cc/hc/en-us/articles/4406856349970-Find-the-port-your-board-is-connected-to) or, on Windows, via the [Device Manager](https://www.mathworks.com/help/supportpkg/arduinoio/ug/find-arduino-port-on-windows-mac-and-linux.html).

 ### Building A Desktop Executable (optional)

 To generate a desktop executable for simple click-and-run functionality of MouseRunner, enter the following command (adjusted for your save location):